 - The Engineer: She is also in charge of upgrading various items in the Dormitory using a power loader.

 - Weight Woe: Implied.
-Tells you first thing that she is not heavy.PPSh-41: "Please to meet you, Commander!
+Tells you first thing that she is not heavy, also a reference to her weapon, which weighs 8.02 lbs unloaded.PPSh-41: "Please to meet you, Commander!
 Y'know..
 I'm not that heavy at all!"

 - Animal-Eared Headband: Wears a black headband with little cat ears on its sides.